 - 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
-If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, it was confirmed that the last electrical installation conditioning report (EICR) was carried out on 8th July 2020.
-The date of the next scheduled EICR inspection is July 2025.
+If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3.
+The fixed electrical installation should be tested every 5 years.
+At the time of the assessment, it was it was determined that the last EICR inspection of electrical equipment was carried out on: